Then, find out about his time at the infamous Alcatraz prison, and lots more about his life — and death — after serving time.

 The ‘Grease Ball’

-While at Atlanta he was employed in the shoe shop.
+While in Atlanta he was employed in the shoe shop.
 When he arrived at Alcatraz, he was assigned to the shoe shop, but did a few days’ duty in the laundry first.

 “Al missed Atlanta a great deal.
 At Alcatraz, he did not have men pointing him out or have men following him around as if he was a ‘little tin god.’